WP6 Exploitation, dissemination and communication

-In short the key activities revolve around:
+In short the key activities revolved around:

 - Identifying, engaging and building relationships with key stakeholders (groups and persons).
-The key result of this activity is a holistic view of the relevant stakeholders and their interconnections.

 - LinkedIn which has proven to be very effective in creating awareness within and engage with the key stakeholder groups.
 FPP is tracking followers to see if the correct target groups are joining and especially the increase in end-users and finance-related followers is positive as significant effort is being put here.
 The engagement with our identified stakeholder groups is over 75%.